Seris0/modding/guides/troubleshooting.md

 Mods for 3.2 can be either auto fixed, fixed by the mod author or you can fix them yourself manually.
 To do the last one proceed as such:
 Finding `Position` or `Blend` override section, by its hash or name, and add `;` at the beginning of each line, so it should look like that:

-Converting `Position` to `Blend` sections can be done by the script with the `-sbp` flag, in CLI.

-Alternatively, you can do it manually, by finding `Position` override section, by its hash or name, and add `;` at the beginning of each line, so it should look like that:
+You can do it manually, by finding `Position` override section, by its hash or name, and add `;` at the beginning of each line, so it should look like that:

 ```ini
 ;[TextureOverrideMydeiBodyPosition]